mmmaction/performance/README.md

   ```
   So scaling is based on cpu and memory utilization.
 To have this metrics available for HPA: Be aware that you need to additionally deploy a metrics server on EKS!

   Ok nice, we are able to scale our application pods now if CPU or memory usage gets too high.
 But wait is this enough?
 No you are right!
 If we just have one DB instance, we would still have a bottleneck.
 In addition, for having a fast reaction for the POD scaling, its important to have fast container startup (readiness/liveness).
-For our tests against the required NFRS, using spring boot with our setup was sufficient but if needed it could be worth looking at a framework based on graal VM and native images.
+For our tests against the required NFRs, using spring boot with our setup was sufficient but if needed it could be worth looking at a framework based on graal VM and native images.

 - For making the DB also scalable we apply the following configuration (besides the settings already shown in [Multi AZ & Read Replicas](#multi-az--read-replicas)):
    ```terraform